 100% our UK pigs are free from sow stalls and farrowing crates.
-In line with our supplier Winterbotham Darby's commitment to move all their continental farms through their tiered bronze, silver and gold EFP farming standard, and in support of Waitrose's Cage Free award from Compassion in World Farming, all our continental pigs will be free from confinement by 2025.
-Our 2021 results against our target for all pigs to be free from close confinement were as follows:
+In line with our supplier The Compleat Food Group's commitment to move all their continental farms through tiered bronze, silver and gold European Farming Partnership standard, and in support of Waitrose's Cage Free award from CIWF, all our continental pigs will be free from confinement including prohibiting sow stalls and farrowing crates by 2025.
+Our 2023 results against our target for all pigs to be free from close confinement were as follows:

-UK Pigs EU Pigs Combined weighted total for all global supply (includes fresh, frozen and ingredient) Free from sow stalls (zero days' use permitted) 100% 49% 91% Free from farrowing crates 100% 25% 87% Free from any form of confinement 100% 25% 87%
+UK Pigs EU Pigs Combined weighted total for all global supply (includes fresh, frozen and ingredient) Free from sow stalls (zero days' use permitted) 100% 51% 85.54% Free from farrowing crates 100% 21.00% 75.07% Free from any form of confinement 100% 8% 70.97%

-Working towards our good pig award and cage free commitments so year on year the % free from farrowing crates will increase.
+Working towards our Good Pig Award and Cage-free commitments so year on year the % free from farrowing crates will increase.